lucianocarvalho/labelify/README.md

 # Labelify

-Labelify is a lightweight, Prometheus-compatible proxy that enhances your PromQL query results using dynamic, rule-based label enrichment  — enabling more insightful dashboards, smarter alerts, and clearer operational context, without modifying your original metrics or ingestion configs.
+Labelify is a lightweight, Prometheus-compatible proxy that enhances your PromQL query results using dynamic, rule-based label enrichment, enabling more insightful dashboards, smarter alerts, and clearer operational context - without modifying your original metrics or creating ingestion configs.

 ## What does Labelify do?